radiodee1/awesome-node/test_game/readme.md

 ## Training:

 * There are two basic methods for training.
 One uses the `do_w2v_train.py` script and any text you might have.
 The other method uses the wikipedia articles downloaded above.
 This second method is more complex and time consuming.
 It uses three scripts, the `do_w2v_corpus_wiki.py` script, the `do_w2v_corpus_wiki_mod.py` script, and the `do_w2v_train_wiki.py` script.

+## Notes on using Google Speech Recognition
+* Install all the recommended python packages and make sure they work.
+* Test google speech recognition with the `do_test_google_sr.py` script.
+* Setup a google cloud platform account and project.
+For a project name I used `awesome-sr`
+* https://cloud.google.com/speech/docs/quickstart  See this location for more google setup info.
+* Download and install the Google-Cloud-Sdk.
+This package has the `gcloud` command.
+  * This includes downloading the google-cloud-sdk file, unpacking it, and executing the command `./google-cloud-sdk/install.sh`
+  * You must also restart your terminal.
+* Use Google Cloud Platform Console to create a project and download a project json file.
+I put my project in a directory called `/home/<myname>/bin` .
+* Use the `gcloud` command to set up your authentication.
+I used the following: `gcloud auth activate-service-account --key-file=bin/awesome-sr-*.json`
+* https://cloud.google.com/sdk/docs/quickstart-linux See this url for details.
+* Go to the Google Cloud Platform's API's and Services Page.
+Generate an API key and copy the contents to a file called `api_key.txt` .
+Save this file in the `test_game` directory of this project.
+* Execute the script `do_move_api_key_file.sh` after you have placed your key in the `api_key.txt` file.
+* https://console.cloud.google.com/apis/ Try this url and see if it works for you.